chemicaloliver/ci-baseplate/readme.md

 # CI Baseplate

-This is the starting I use for new web application projects, it takes codeignter, adds useful libraries and customisations and eventually will include a build script for simple deployment
+This is the starting I use for new web application projects, it takes codeigniter, adds useful libraries and customisations and eventually will include a build script for simple deployment.

+The baseplate includes a simple example to demonstrate use of the menu library.

 ## Libraries Included